 Welcome to Malvern College Hong Kong!
 We are delighted that you are considering our school for your child, and we are excited about the opportunity to play a key role in helping your child develop and fulfil their potential.

-The construction of our campus is now almost complete and we are geared towards opening in late August 2018 starting with Years 1 to 9 followed by an expansion to full capacity of 960 pupils, enabling a full curriculum to be offered from Year 1 to Year 13.
+Malvern College Hong Kong opened its doors in August 2018.
+For the academic year 2019-20, we will start with Year 1 to Year 10 followed by an expansion to full capacity of 960 pupils, enabling a full curriculum to be offered from Year 1 to Year 13.

 Malvern College Hong Kong is open to all pupils within the age guidelines.